Skip to main content

 Loops and tags

-We enable a loop in our event transform action to cycle through each object within our items array.
-We then utilize an if tag and the INCLUDES function to iterate through each looped name key value to check if "pie" exists.
+We enable a loop in our Event Transform action to cycle through each object within the items array.
+We then use an if tag and the INCLUDES function to iterate through each looped name key value to check if "pie" exists.
 If it does, we add the "is delicious" string to it.
-If it doesn't, we just leave the name key value as is.
+If it doesn't, we leave the name key value as is.
 We also use the CAPITALIZE function to capitalize the type key value.

-We re-emit last event from the "Catch Results" action and see the results of our pie formatting in the events of the "Format array" action (and it's right, pies are delicious!).
+We re-emit last event from the "Catch Results" action and see the results of our pie formatting in the events of the "Format array" action.

 Organize event data

-In this video, we take a look at how we can take an incoming array and break it up based on a key identifier.
-In this example, we'll be leveraging the type key value of "Apple" or "Pie".
+In this video, we look at how to take an incoming array and break it up based on a key identifier.
+In this example, we leverage the type key value of "apple" or "pie."

-To create our categories, Apple and Pie, we utilize the explode mode of the event transform action.
-Since we only want to grab these specific values, we use our MAP and UNIQ functions to create a list array that includes one instance of each as the explode Path.
+To create our categories (apple and pie), we use the explode mode of the Event Transform action.
+Since we only want to grab these specific values, we use the MAP and UNIQ functions to create a list array that includes one instance of each as the Explode Path.

 This creates an event for each category.
 Now that they're established, you can organize the original array.
-Using our WHERE function in a subsequent event transform action, we compare the original array type key values against the categories we created in the explode to see if there are any matches.
+Using the WHERE function in a subsequent Event Transform action, we compare the original array's type key values against the categories we created in the Explode to see if there are any matches.

-After re-emitting from a previous event, we can see how the final event transform action is just showing Pie!
+After re-emitting from a previous event, we can see how the final Event Transform action is showing only the pie results.

 Review the results

-In conclusion, mastering data transformation in Tines is key to building effective and efficient stories, regardless of your experience level.
-By applying the methods outlined in this article, you’ll be able to tailor your data structures to meet your specific requirements, ultimately improving the performance and clarity of your story flows.
+Mastering data transformation in Tines is key to building effective and efficient stories.
+By applying the methods outlined in this article, you can tailor your data structures to meet your specific requirements, improving the performance and clarity of your story flows.

 Did this answer your question?